 Another way in which you can reduce costs by training your staff about maximum recycling and smart waste management in the restaurant.
 Learn how to manage the waste in your restaurant here.

-We suggest creating tracking chart based on these parameters:-
+We suggest creating a tracking chart based on these parameters:-

 - Food Returned by the Customer